-Imagine leaving your country in search for beauty, love and truth.
+Imagine leaving your country in search of beauty, love and truth.
 That’s exactly what Caroline Cotto was brave enough to do after her 22nd birthday.
 She toiled away in the NYC music scene for years before she left to live in Paris and explore Europe for artistic opportunities to enrich her writing and music.
 She dreamed by the Seine, wrote in cafes and wandered the Louvre for hours.
 She describes this as her own beautiful version of the Lost Generation.
 Caroline then lived in London playing blues and soaking up the history of her rock heroes before moving to New Orleans.
-Her music has been featured on Little Steven's Underground Garage on Genya Ravan's show, "Goldie's Garage."
+Her music has been featured on high profile radio shows such as BBC Radio 2's

+Growing up, she spent her time reading literature and writing poetry.
+Her passion for poetry began when she read Edgar Allan Poe’s “Annabel Lee."
+At a young age, this poem spurred her curiosity for the capacity of love and suffering in the human soul.
+She became a published poet before the age of twelve and garnered local attention for her essay, 'What does the American Flag Mean to Me?,' which she won two years consecutively for a contest given by the Daughters of the American Revolution society.
 Words were not enough.
 Caroline needed a vehicle for these words.
 Music became that vehicle.
 She remembers her father playing The Beatles songs on guitar.
 He taught her a few chords and then she became obsessed with the instrument.
-The first song she learned was The Beatles, “It’s A Hard Day’s Night.”
+The first song she learned was 'A Hard Day’s Night' by The Beatles.
 Incorporating everything from blues to rock to soul, she was on a quest to find her voice.
 She began to sing and play at church, talent shows and even during recess at school.
 She carried her guitar everywhere and it became her most trustworthy companion.